 Revenue-based indicators of efficiency are helpful for comparing states on the use of educational resources.
 Figures 9a-c depict state performance according to the number of credentials awarded per \$100,000 of education and related expenditures.
-Performance on this measure among Nebraska's two-year colleges is slightly below the national average.
-However, the efficiency of Nebraska's master's and research universities is higher than the national average.
+Performance on this measure among research universities exceeds the national average.
+However, the efficiency of Ohio's public two-year colleges and master's institutions is lower than the national average.
+Performance of the comparing states on the use of educational resources of the number of credentials awarded per \$100,000 of education and related expenditures.
+Performance on this measure among research universities exceeds the national average.
+However, the national average.